JetBrains/marketplace-docs/topics/api-reference/plugin-upload.md

 nuget push angularjs.1.9.0.nupkg -ConfigFile ~/my.Config
 ```

-To obtain more information about the NuGet configuration see [this page](https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior).
+To obtain more information about the NuGet configuration, see [this page](https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior).